Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Introduction

-The runtime of MWPM decoders scale as $\mathcal{O}(n^4)$ where $n$ is the number of qubits.
-Furthermore, it always aims to find the minimum number of errors ($X$ and $Z$ separately) that can generate the observed syndrome, without considering the correlation between the two types of errors \cite{varsamopoulos2017decoding, bhoumik2022ml}.
-Machine learning (ML) has been shown to outperform MWPM in terms of time taken and error thresholds, for decoding QECCs such as surface code \cite{chamberland2018deep,varsamopoulos2017decoding,krastanov2017deep, sweke2018reinforcement, bhoumik2022ml}.
-The decoding time of an ML based decoding scales linearly with the number of qubits \cite{varsamopoulos2019comparing}.
-These decoders can also be trained to take the error probability of the system under consideration during decoding.
+The decoding time of an ML based decoder scales polyonimially ($\mathcal{O}(q^2)$) with the number of qubits $q$ \cite{varsamopoulos2019comparing}.
+For MWPM and UF decoders, we have $|V| = \mathcal{O}(q^2)$.
+Therefore, the decoding via ML decoder is faster than MWPM.
+Although it is slower than UF, we show in Table~\ref{tab:result1MWPMvsML} that our ML decoder outperforms it significantly in terms of pseudo-threshold and threshold.
+On the other hand, unlike UF and MWPM, our ML decoder can be trained to take the error probability of the system under consideration during decoding.
 The ML decoders are trained to map the syndrome bit strings to Pauli error strings.
-However it is challenging to extend this ML approach directly to a subsystem code or gauge code like heavy hexagon code.\\
+However it is challenging to extend this ML approach directly to a subsystem code or gauge code such as the heavy hexagonal code.\\